Trichorrhexis Invaginata in Tinea Capitis: A Rare Occurrence

 TLDR Trichorrhexis invaginata can occur with tinea capitis, though it's rare.

-An 8-year-old male with a 5 cm × 5 cm alopecic patch on the scalp was diagnosed with trichorrhexis invaginata (TI) in the context of tinea capitis, a rare occurrence.
-Trichoscopic examination revealed features such as black dots, broken hairs, and the golf-tee sign, while light microscopy showed the characteristic invagination of the hair shaft.
-Fungal culture identified Trichophyton verrucosum as the causative agent.
-The patient was treated with oral micronized griseofulvin, resulting in significant improvement.
-This case highlights the rare association of TI with tinea capitis, expanding the understanding of TI's etiology.
+An 8-year-old male presented with a rare case of trichorrhexis invaginata (TI) in tinea capitis, characterized by a 5 cm × 5 cm alopecic patch with erythema and scale-crusts on the scalp.
+Trichoscopic examination revealed features such as black dots, broken hairs, and the golf-tee sign, while light microscopy showed the invagination of the distal hair shaft into the proximal shaft.
+Fungal culture identified Trichophyton verrucosum, and treatment with oral micronized griseofulvin led to significant improvement.
+This case highlights the unusual occurrence of TI in tinea capitis, typically associated with Netherton syndrome, and contributes to the understanding of TI's etiology.